Enterprise-CMCS/managed-care-review/docs/technical-design/howto-migrations.md

 Migrations are a controlled way to change existing records in the database or else change the shape of tables/relationships.
 They are necessary when fields are added, removed, or when the meaning behind fields and their relationships change.

 ## General Guidance
 - Prioritize testing in environments that have data similar to production.
-If you are testing on a review app, you should pre-populate data through using the deployed app a user or via Cypress runs to have a diversity of test data available.
+If you are testing on a review app, you should pre-populate data through using the deployed app as a user or via Cypress runs to have a diversity of test data available.
 - Run in all environments, in as close to a way as they run in CI.
 - Write migrations that can be tested repeatedly.
+Include logic to skip or handle data that has already been changed or doesn't need to be migrated, so that repeated runs of the lambda don't result in bad data.
 - Avoid making migrations directly dependent on a specific feature in progress being available in production.

 ## Data Migrations